Join the ummistakable music scene that is Lawrence.

 Granger Smith The Granada, March 2 Suggested Songs: “Miles And Mud Tires,” “Happens Like That,” “If The Boot Fits” Granger Smith, better known as the alter ego “Earl Dribbles, Jr.” is a North-Texas country artist.
 Granger confesses that he first started playing guitar for two reasons: 1) to get girls’ attention 2) because George Strait Read More …

 Built in the 1930′s as a silent movie theater and showing movies up through the 1980′s, the Granada has now been hosting live acts for almost 20 years.
 Featuring national and international touring acts, the Granada has hosted noteworthy and award winning performers, including M83, The Get Up Kids, Ben Folds, Flaming Lips, Weezer, Henry Rollins, Pat Green, G-Love & Special Sauce, Marilyn Manson, Smashing Pumpkins, Rusted Root, John Mayer and many more.
-You’ll find it right on Massachusetts Street, between 10th
+You’ll find it right on Massachusetts Street, between 10th and 11th.

 And there’s more music playing.
 Check out the calendar at the Replay Lounge.
 The Replay features pinball, recorded and live music, along with grill and deli sandwiches and drinks.
 Don’t miss Sunday Matinee shows when they open their large patio for evening shows, from folk to psychedelic.